medvedevgroup/TwoPaCo/README.md

 	<seq_id_0> <pos_0>; <seq_id_1> <pos_1>; ....

-Where each pair "seq_id_i pos_j" corresponds to an occurence of the junction in sequence "i" at position "pos_j".
+Where each pair "seq_id_i pos_j" corresponds to an occurence of the junction in sequence "seq_id_i" at position "pos_j".
 Sequence ids are just the numbers of sequences in the order they appear in the input.
 All numbers count from 0.

 A note: this is a prototype version of the graph constructor.
 This output format is